二叉树的递归-层序遍历

 You can open this visualization panel and click on the console.log

-line of code.
-You will see that the binary tree nodes are still traversed level by level from left to right, but this time it also prints the level of each node:
+variable moves through the tree.
+You'll observe that it still traverses the binary tree level by level, from left to right, but this time it also outputs the level of each node:

-This approach can record the level of each node, solving problems like finding the minimum depth of a binary tree.
-It is our most commonly used level-order traversal method.
+This approach allows you to record the level of each node, which can solve problems like finding the minimum depth of a binary tree.
+It's our most common way of performing level order traversal.

-If Method Two is the most common, why is there a Method Three?
-It's to lay the groundwork for more advanced content later.
+If approach two is the most common, why is there an approach three?
+It's to lay the groundwork for more advanced topics.

-Right now, we're just discussing level-order traversal of a binary tree.
-However, level-order traversal of a binary tree can extend to level-order traversal of an N-ary tree, BFS traversal of a graph, and the classic BFS brute-force algorithm framework.
+Right now, we're just discussing binary tree level order traversal, but this can extend to N-ary tree level order traversal, graph BFS traversal, and the classic BFS brute force algorithm framework.
 So, we need to expand a bit here.

-.
-You can think of it as each branch having a weight of 1.
-The depth of each node in a binary tree is the sum of the path weights from the root to that node.
-All nodes in the same level have the same path weight sum.
+by 1 each time we go down a level.
+You can think of each branch having a weight of 1.
+The depth of each node in a binary tree is actually the total weight of the path from the root to that node, and all nodes on the same level have the same path weight sum.

-Now, if the path weight sum of each branch can be any value, and you need to perform a level-order traversal of the entire tree and print the path weight sum of each node, how would you do it?
+Now, imagine if the weight of each branch could be any value, and you need to perform a level order traversal of the entire tree, printing the path weight sum for each node.
+How would you do it?

-Method Three solves this problem by adding a State
+Approach three addresses this by adding a State

-class to Method One, allowing each node to maintain its own path weight sum.
-Here is the code:
+class to approach one, allowing each node to maintain its own path weight sum.
+Here's the code:

 class State {